Books by Karl Zinsmeister

 The Brothers

-This imaginative re-creation offers fascinating detail, drama, and inspiration to tell the lost true story of three brothers who turned America against slavery for the first time.
+This fascinating re-creation tells the lost true story of three brothers who turned America against slavery for the first time.
 During the Jacksonian era when our politics were harshly partisan, ferociously personal, and often gridlocked, these men pioneered new ways of solving national problems through mass-persuasion campaigns, courtroom battles, religious appeals, and skillful culture change.
 Set in an emerging New York City, the story churns through the making of great fortunes, frontier explorations, grand sea voyages, shocking urban riots, slave escapes, legal dramas, a stunning fire, duplicity in Washington, and searing personal loss.
-The brothers touch an astonishing number of seminal American events and personalities.
-And despite some bitter clashes, they manage to keep loving each other.
-In that and other ways, this historical tale transports readers to a national moment with much relevance for contemporary America.
+This historical tale transports readers to a national moment with much relevance for contemporary America.

-This imaginative re-creation offers fascinating detail, drama, and inspiration to tell the lost true story of three brothers who turned America against slavery for the first time.
+This fascinating re-creation tells the lost true story of three brothers who turned America against slavery for the first time.
 During the Jacksonian era when our politics were harshly partisan, ferociously personal, and often gridlocked, these men pioneered new ways of solving national problems through mass-persuasion campaigns, courtroom battles, religious appeals, and skillful culture change.
 Set in an emerging New York City, the story churns through the making of great fortunes, frontier explorations, grand sea voyages, shocking urban riots, slave escapes, legal dramas, a stunning fire, duplicity in Washington, and searing personal loss.
-The brothers touch an astonishing number of seminal American events and personalities.
-And despite some bitter clashes, they manage to keep loving each other.
-In that and other ways, this historical tale transports readers to a national moment with much relevance for contemporary America.
+This historical tale transports readers to a national moment with much relevance for contemporary America.

 Micro Aid